- Power Outages

 - Do not remove balloon weights until the balloon has been deflated.

 - Each metallic balloon should be individually attached to a weight.
 Avoid tying the balloons together which has a greater chance of rising as a cluster and becoming entangled in power lines, increasing the chances of electrical problems or power outages.

 - Properly dispose of metallic balloons; cut balloons with scissors directly above the knot or sealing point to deflate it and immediately put the balloon in the trash.

 - If you see a metallic balloon caught in a power line, DO NOT attempt to climb a utility pole or pull the string to recover it.
-Leave it alone and call Maui Electric's trouble line at (808) 871-7777 to report it.
+Leave it alone and call Maui Electric's trouble line at one of the following to report it: